mattcarlotta/nvi/docs/nvi.1.md

 # DESCRIPTION

-nvi is a zero-dependency, stand-alone binary that parses and interpolates .env files.
+A zero-dependency, stand-alone binary that can parse, interpolate and assign ENVs into a process locally or remotely.
 It will either print ENVs as stringified JSON to standard output or it will assign them to a forked child process.
 All options below are optional.
 Only long form (\--) flags are supported.

 # OPTIONS